 Despite the general decline of the newspaper industry, Australians still enjoy reading printed newspapers.
 There are two national and ten state or territory daily newspapers.
 Of course, there are a huge variety of regional daily and other regional and suburban newspapers in Australia.

-The Australian is both the most popular daily and weekly newspaper with the by far largest national readership in Australia.
-There is still a large share of Australians that pay for printed newspapers and this number seems to be increasing among Millennials.
-However, in terms of online representation, the Australian does not seem to be the best.
-The Sydney Morning Herald was the most popular daily news channel on YouTube with approximately 5.7 million uploaded video views compared to only around 695,000 uploaded online video views for the Australian.
+The Australian is both the most popular daily and weekly newspaper with by far the largest national readership in Australia, attracting an average of 539 thousand readers for its weekday editions.
+However, when it comes to online representation, The Australian does not seem to be the most successful publication.
+Instead, The Sydney Morning Herald was the most popular daily news channel on YouTube with approximately 11 million uploaded video views, compared to only around 940,000 uploaded online video views for The Australian.

 How many Australians read newspapers and magazines?